keith-taylor/MKdocs/README.md

 ### Issues Encountered

-1. Trying ro use `mkdocstrings` plug in didn't work.
+1. Trying to use `mkdocstrings` plug in didn't work.
 To do this I added
     ```
     plugins:
      - mkdocstrings